zaoyang/30-days-of-vue/day-18/day-18.md

 How awesome is that!
 And when it comes to configuration, we’re able to continue configuring the build tools of our app as much as we want with no issues. **There is no concept of ejecting**.

-Here’s a quick video version of what we’ve just discussed above (the instantiation and running of a brand new Vue application with the default Vue CLI scaffold settings).
+Here’s a quick video of what we’ve just discussed above (the instantiation and running of a brand new Vue application with the default Vue CLI scaffold settings).

 [![](./public/assets/vue-cli-setup-video.png)](https://vimeo.com/306929031)